 Dysmenorrhea causes severe and frequent cramps and pain during your period.
 It may be either primary or secondary.

 - Primary dysmenorrhea.
-This occurs when you first start your period and continues throughout your life.
+This happens when you first start your period and continues throughout your life.
 It is usually life-long.
-It can cause severe and frequent menstrual cramping from severe and abnormal uterine contractions.
+It can cause severe and frequent menstrual cramping due to severe and abnormal uterine contractions.

 - Secondary dysmenorrhea.
 This type is due to some physical cause.
 It usually starts later in life.
-It may be caused by another medical condition, such as pelvic inflammatory disease or endometriosis.
+It may be caused by another medical condition.
+This includes pelvic inflammatory disease or endometriosis.

 What causes dysmenorrhea?

 Women with primary dysmenorrhea have abnormal contractions of the uterus due to a chemical imbalance in the body.
-For example, the chemical prostaglandin control the contractions of the uterus.
+For example, the chemical prostaglandin that controls the contractions of the uterus.